rollingsausageltd/memoization/README.md

 Code is super lightweight (<10KB), performance orientated and [memory friendly](##%20Memory%20management) with no memory leaks.

-All code has no dependencies and would run on any Unity's project, in fact, it would run on any C# project.
+Code utilises [dynamic static type](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/interop/using-type-dynamic), which does not work with IL2CPP.

 Memoization can be applied to any `object`, not just Unity's `MonoBehaviour`.
+In fact, code has no dependencies so it works on any C# project that supports dynamic types.

 ## Installation
 Follow Unity's standard [Package Manager installation instructions](https://docs.unity3d.com/Manual/upm-ui-install.html).
 Link to a package on Unity Asset Store: https://u3d.as/38ti

+Once installed, ensure that your *Scripting backend* is set to `Mono` and *API compatibility level* is `.NET Framework`.
+Both settings can be found under Player settings.

 ## Basic Usage
 Say you have a standard `MonoBehaviour`